Bolt in Athens: A man smiling while talking on the phone in a taxi.

 Is Bolt Available in Athens (and the Rest of Greece)?

-Bolt may not be available in Athens or anywhere in Greece, but no worries!
-Find out why and discover the best alternative taxi apps to use on your trip.
+Bolt is now available in Athens!
+Find out more about its launch and discover the best alternative taxi apps to use on your trip.

 When you arrive in Athens, or most of the Greek islands, and realize how difficult it is to find a taxi, you might wonder if Bolt is available in Athens.